Spread the Word

 Realistic with Herself/Herself

-A superstar channel manager is able to understand what’s attainable and doesn’t overcommit to infeasible revenue targets.
+A successful channel manager is able to understand what’s attainable and doesn’t overcommit to infeasible revenue targets.
 Communication with executive management (regarding goals) should be done with transparency, outlines of the company’s plans, the risks involved, the challenges, the opportunity, and the reward.
 A well-rounded channel manager understands that ‘triumph in the channel’ is much more obscure than measuring direct sales and campaigns because there are much more moving parts and logistics involved.

 Realizes What’s Needed

-Confidence and channel management go together like PP&J. An effective channel program mandates a plethora of resources, manpower, budget and engagement—and if a channel manager doesn’t have the endorsement and trust internally—the likelihood of the program to be successful is improbable.
+Confidence and channel management go together like PP&J. An effective channel program mandates a plethora of resources, manpower, budget, and engagement—and if a channel manager doesn’t have the endorsement and trust internally—the likelihood of the program to be successful is improbable.
 A superstar channel manager clearly articulates what’s needed for him/her to flourish, whether it’s an integrated cloud-based PRM system, additional marketing funds to be made available, or given the okay to do away with certain partners—a superstar channel manager needs your confidence just as much as you need theirs.

-Must be able to show the light at the end of the tunnel
+A successful channel manager must be able to show the light at the end of the tunnel

 Receiving the endorsement internally is one thing, however, acquiring partners’ “go-ahead” is a completely different story.
 Partners, almost always, impulsively perceive channel managers as no more than a door-to-door salesman; a self-absorbed merchant looking to manipulate, deceive and accumulate as much of the “pie” as possible.